How to increase heat pump adoption to hit energy conservation targets

 - Low awareness and understanding of heat pumps; the tendency to stick with traditional approaches; a focus on up-front costs rather than long term financial gains

-- Avoidance of making uncertain choices that we might regret later (regret and risk aversion); the hassle of organising assessments and home visits and lack of finance
+- Avoidance of making uncertain choices that we might regret later (regret and risk aversion); the hassle of organizing assessments and home visits and lack of finance

 - Low understanding of heat pumps; complicated heating control design; negative installation experiences

 “People’s tendency to continue with the status quo is extremely strong – it will take significant investment in demand generation and other policies, to encourage people to adopt heat pumps.”
 Encouraging Heat Pump Installation in Ireland – behavioral insights paper3.